-The Goddess Test.
+The Goddess Legacy is a series of stories which form a prequel of sorts to The Goddess Test.
 They go right back to the beginning, when the Olympians defeated the Titans and run through the gods’ tales in chronological order, from Hera to Aphrodite, Persephone to Hermes and ending up at Hades.
 The finish squarely where The Goddess Test picks up but is designed to be read after (and therefore this review may contain spoilers for the first book in the series).
 It does not follow on from Goddess Interrupted and could be missed out but adds a lot of wonderful back story for dedicated fans.

 The Goddess Queen deals with Hera’s unhappy marriage to Zeus and shows her slow spiral into depression.
 The thread of Hera’s woe, which contributes to her actions in The Goddess Test, runs throughout all five stories but the first really gets to the source of her bitterness.
 The second story, The Lovestruck Goddess is devoted to Aphrodite and her two defining relationships with her lover Ares and her husband Hephaestus.
 I always feel poor Hephaestus gets left of out retellings of myths so it was lovely to see him included here.